 How Stress Affects Work

 There are many negative effects when someone carries in stress from home to work.
-A couple examples include:
+A couple of examples include:

 - Lack of focus.
 Dealing with any of the above stressors is obviously going to come with a mental load.
 Constantly giving thought to a stressful situation takes your mind off of the task at hand.

-- Strain on work relationships.
+- The strain on work relationships.
 Stress can cause a person to shut down or become angry towards those around them.
 This situation negatively affects communication between workers and the cohesiveness of a work group as a whole.
 Lack of communication or teamwork can lead to injury.

 How to Deal with Stress

 - Recognize what is truly bothering you.
 From there, it is less difficult to attempt to find solutions in dealing with it.
 Also, recognizing the stressor can help you separate your anger towards a situation or person at home from those around you at work.

 - Take action to mitigate or eliminate the stressor.
-Not all stressors can be eliminated, but our reaction and how we face it can be improved.
+Not all stressors can be eliminated, but our reaction to them and how we face stressors can be improved.

 - Have a conversation with a loved one, friend, or coworker about the issue.
 Many times our minds are our own worst enemies.

 - Have hobbies or other ways to relax.
 Everyone needs a mental break from work and any stress caused at home.

-This was a just a brief discussion on the stressors our home life can cause and how it affects our work.
+This was just a brief discussion on the stressors our home life can cause and how it affects our work.
 Dealing with the mentioned issues is not easy.
-However it is important to recognize their existence and how it affects you on a larger scale.
+However, it is important to recognize their existence and how it affects you on a larger scale.
 If your mind is not in the game at work have a discussion with a supervisor.
 If needed, take a day off to come into work in a healthier frame of mind.